Nawab-AS/Nawab-AS.github.io/README.md

 5. Open the `localhost:8000` file in your browser to explore the portfolio.

+## Features

+- **Terminal-like interface**: A simulated terminal experience for user interaction.
+- **Easily Extensible**: Supports custom commands like help, about, projects, and more.
+- **Dynamic content**: Fetches and displays data from GitHub (e.g., profile README, repositories).
+- **Customizable template**: Easily adaptable for other users by modifying variables like githubUsername and email.

 ## Screenshots

 Here is a preview of the terminal interface: